Sonny Corinthos: 2010s

 When Sonny saves Dante from getting shot, he goes after Anthony, believing he is responsible.
 Anthony escapes, but his tires are shot out, and he causes an accident that kills Cole Thornhart and Hope Manning-Thornhart.
 Sonny is accused of the murders, and put on trial.
 During the trial, Sonny meets his former nemesis, Detective John McBain, who believes Sonny is responsible for killing his sister, Theresa.
 Sonny is found innocent of Cole and Hope's murders, but McBain is intent on making Sonny pay for Theresa's death.
 Starr Manning, Cole's girlfriend and Hope's mother, is furious over Sonny's acquittal, and tries to kill him.
 Michael talks her down, though, and she's arrested.
 Sonny starts to reconnect with Kate, and they resume a relationship until Sonny catches her in bed with Johnny.
 Todd Manning, Starr's father, tells Sonny that Kate is responsible for killing Cole and Hope because she's suffering from split personality.
-Kate tells Sonny her alternate personality, Connie, is the one who slept with Johnny, and she loves him.
+Kate tells Sonny her alternate personality, Connie, is the one who had sex with Johnny, and she loves him.
 Sonny agrees to drop the charges against Starr so Kate can get help.
 Sonny tells McBain that Joe Scully Jr. was responsible for killing Theresa, and later finds out Joe raped Kate, which led to her mental illness.
 Furious, Sonny kidnaps Joe to kill him, until McBain talks him out of it.
 Kate and Sonny resume their relationship, and get engaged.
 On their wedding day, though, it's revealed Connie is in control, and is already married to Johnny.
 Despite losing Kate, Sonny tries to get through to Connie.
 He and Connie eventually become close, which leads to Kate coming back.
-Upset at Sonny sleeping with Connie, Kate pushes him away, but she agrees to go to a mental facility for treatment.
+Upset at Sonny having sex with Connie, Kate pushes him away, but she agrees to go to a mental facility for treatment.

 Kate returns, going by Connie again, and tells Sonny she has been treated, but she breaks up with Sonny to preserve her fragile mental state.
 Sonny lets her go, and starts growing close to Olivia.
 Meanwhile, A.J. is revealed to be alive after faking his death.
 He starts building a relationship with Michael, upsetting Sonny.
 Sonny finds out Morgan is in debt to bookies because of excessive gambling, and tracks him down.
 Morgan rebels coming home, bringing his girlfriend, Kiki Jerome, with him.
 Kiki's mother, Ava Jerome, follows her, and Sonny is suspicious that Ava is connect to the Jerome mob family.
 Jealous of Olivia, Connie decides she wants Sonny back, and the two resume their relationship after Olivia steps aside.
 Sadly, Connie is murdered soon after, and A.J. is the prime suspect.
 Sonny tries to kill A.J., but agrees to leave him alone for Michael's sake.